→Cases & Publications

 Download our list of environment-related cases, sortable by sustainability topic, academic discipline, and other key parameters: HBS Case Materials on Environment.

-Edited by Professor Rebecca M. Henderson and Richard G. Newell
+by Rebecca Henderson and James Weber

-Course Modules are designed by top HBS faculty to outline strategies for teaching courses related to business and environment.
-Course Modules help instructors select and sequence material for use as part of a course.
 Each module represents the thinking of subject matter experts about the best materials to assign and how to organize them to facilitate learning.

 suggested resources available to the HBS community and is a great starting place for research on environmental issues for business.